whg-training/whg-training-resources/CONTRIBUTING.md

 ---
 ```

-at which point the title will appear as `My new document` in the sidebar, and it will be in position 2 (assuming there are 9 others.)
+at which point the title will appear as `My new document` in the sidebar, and it will appear 2nd in the sidebar.

 * Other pages can be linked to via relative links, such as: